-In this post, we are going to discuss five best sectors for long-term investment in India for consistent returns.
+In this post, we are going to discuss the five best sectors for long-term investment in India for consistent returns or industries expected to grow in the next 10 years in India.
 So, let’s get started.

 1. Information Technology (IT)

-Few of the major players like IT Industry like TCS, Infosys, WIPRO, HCL, Tech Mahindra etc has already established a good brand value and created huge wealth for its shareholders.
-Nonetheless, these companies can still be considered as a safe bet for the long-term.
-However, if want fast-growing stocks with good upside potential, the mid-cap IT industry stocks are an amazing fit for long-term investment in India.
+Nonetheless, these companies can still be considered as a safe bet for the long term.
+However, if you want fast-growing stocks with good upside potential, the mid-cap IT industry stocks are an amazing fit for long-term investment in India.

 2. FMCG (Fast-moving consumer goods)